-Stock compensation expense for the fiscal years ended December 31, 2020 and 2019 was \$2.9 million and \$3.1 million respectively.
+Stock compensation expense for the fiscal years ended December 31, 2021 and 2020 was \$4.0 million and \$2.9 million, respectively.
 These amounts have been included in the general and administrative expenses for the respective periods.
-The weighted average fair value per share of options granted and or vested during the fiscal years ended December 31, 2020 and 2019 was \$6.84 and \$4.83, respectively.
-The intrinsic value (being the difference between the share price at December 31, 2020 and exercise price) of stock options exercisable at December 31, 2020 was \$12.0 million.
-The intrinsic value of options exercised during the fiscal year ended December 31, 2020 was \$2.8 million.
-The fair value of all options vested during the fiscal year ended December 31, 2020 was \$2.4 million.
+The weighted average fair value per share of options granted and or vested during the fiscal years ended December 31, 2021 and 2020 was \$5.93 and \$6.84, respectively.
+The intrinsic value (being the difference between the share price at December 31, 2021 and exercise price) of stock options exercisable at December 31, 2021 was \$0.30 million.
+The intrinsic value of options exercised during the fiscal year ended December 31, 2021 was \$0.30 million.
+Of the 658 options issued in December 2021, 140 have standard vesting.
+There were 68 options awarded to various contractors.
+These 68 options are performance-based and will vest, only upon FDA approval of our NDA.
+That FDA approval must occur in calendar year 2022 and the executives must still be employed by the Company.
+Currently, the Company has not recognized any expense associated with these performance-based awards.
+We will evaluate the probability of NDA approval at each balance sheet date and revise our expense extimate accordingly.

-The fair values of options granted in fiscal years ended December 31, 2020 and 2019 were estimated on the date the options were granted based on the Black-Scholes option-pricing model, using the following weighted average assumptions for all options with a ten-year expiration:
+The fair value of all options vested during the fiscal year ended December 31, 2021 was \$0.5 million.
+The fair values of options granted in fiscal years ended December 31, 2021 and 2020 were estimated on the date the options were granted based on the Black-Scholes option-pricing model, using the following weighted average assumptions for all options with a ten-year expiration:

-Year Ended December 31, 2020 Year Ended December 31, 2019
+Year Ended December 31, 2021 Year Ended December 31, 2020

-Expected dividend 0% 0%
+Expected dividend 0 % 0 %

-Risk-free interest rate 0.63-1.90% 1.63-2.70%
+Risk-free interest rate 1.41 - 1.62 % 0.63 - 1.90 %

-Expected volatility 136 - 148% 125 - 179%
+Expected volatility 122 % 136 - 148 %

-Expected life 10.0 years 4.3 - 10.0 years
+Expected life 10.0 years 10.0 years